a3g/a3g-framework/config/logo/readme.txt

-Put your logo here, be sure to keep the name
+Put your logo here, be sure to keep the name "logo.paa".